ordina-jworks/ordina-jworks.github.io/_posts/2019-05-27-Spring-Data-Jdbc.md

 ### Performance
 With spring data jdbc you have a little more control which query will be executed on the database since it is executed directly on the jdbc instead of going through a middle layer.
 All the queries are eager, this is also an advantage because less queries need to be sent to the database.
+But because spring data jdbc does not have a persistence context, when creating or updating entities in an aggregate, currently this is accomplished by deleting and again saving these entities which could mean that sometimes unnecessary operations will be executed.
-With spring data jpa you have more possibilities for fine tuning performance because of the possibility of using the lazy loading and the usage of a cache.
+With spring data jpa you have more possibilities for fine tuning performance.
+For example with the possibility of using the lazy loading and the usage of a cache.
 Because of these possibilities it is also more difficult to create a configuration for a good performance.

 ## Should I use it?